datacats/datacats/README.md

 Enter an admin password at the prompt to create your first sysadmin user.

-## Customize your project
+## Customize your theme

-In your project directory you will find
+In your environment directory you will find
-"ckan" and "ckanext-myproject" subdirectories.
+"ckan" and "ckanext-mytowntheme" subdirectories.
-"ckanext-myproject" is a simple example extension that modifies some templates and adds some static files.
+"ckanext-mytowntheme" is a simple example extension that extends some templates and adds some static files.

-Customize your Jinja2 templates in "ckanext-myproject/ckanext/myproject/templates", using the files in "ckan/ckan/templates" as a reference.
+Customize your Jinja2 templates in "ckanext-mytowntheme/ckanext/mytowntheme/templates", using the files in "ckan/ckan/templates" as a reference.

 Full CKAN extension possibilities are covered in the official CKAN